 Everyone who contributes articles, discussion or edits to Diplopedia will be identifiable by his or her email address.
 Thus, all contributors to Diplopedia will require a log-in.

 The Office of eDiplomacy will adjudicate disputes about content.

 Neutral or Attributed Points of View

 Diplopedia requires that all articles be written from a neutral point of view, i.e., one that fairly represents alternative views.
 Positions or views in an article that do not fairly represent the consensus of the relevant community of interest should be clearly marked with the author, office, or agency whose views they represent.

 Diplopedia articles are not "final products."
-Publishing on the wiki does not imply endorsement by the U.S. Government.
-Wiki articles may be part of the deliberative process.
-Material can be taken from Diplopedia and sent through the standard clearance process if an official product is desired.
+Publishing in Diplopedia does not imply endorsement by the U.S. Government.
+Articles may be part of the deliberative process.
+Diplopedia contains the following disclaimer:

 Linking to Source Material

 Links to source material must point to locations accessible via State’s Intranet – all links to source material must work for all users of Diplopedia, that is, to sites on U.S. Government networks or the Internet.

 Diplopedia is not a message board or a chat room.
 It is a reference tool for State Department personnel who seek quick access to knowledgeable, useful, timely, current information on foreign affairs issues.
 All contributors must keep their language, conduct and contributions professional, civil, and to the point.